boscoh/trajole/readme.md

 - port mapping for remote vm's

 It also prioritises fast loading, mainly by skipping solvent atoms as a default.
 Other viewers will be better for publication quality images.

+It uses the jolecule javascript protein/DNA viewer.

 ## Installation